TUD-IMB/fosanalysis/doc/CodingStyleGuide.md

 ## Indentation

-- Spaces are the preferred indentation method.
+- Tabs are the preferred indentation method.
-- Use 4 spaces for each indentation level.
+- Use 4 spaces for each tab.
 - Continuation lines should align wrapped elements either vertically inside parentheses, brackets and braces.
 - When using hanging indent, there should be no arguments on the first line.